How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 9: Pass the NBRC Credentialing Exams

-To practice as a respiratory therapist, you must pass the National Board for Respiratory Care (NBRC) exams, specifically the Therapist Multiple-Choice (TMC) exam and the Clinical Simulation Exam (CSE).
-Successfully completing these exams grants you the Registered Respiratory Therapist (RRT) credential.
+In order to practice as a respiratory therapist, you must pass the National Board for Respiratory Care (NBRC) exams, the Therapist Multiple-Choice (TMC) exam and the Clinical Simulation Exam (CSE).
+These exams make you eligible to receive the Registered Respiratory Therapist (RRT) credential.

 Step 10: Apply for State Licensure

-After earning your credentials, apply for a license in the state where you plan to work.
-Each state has its own licensing process, so be sure to check specific requirements.
+Once you have received your credentials, apply for a license from the state in which you intend to practice.
+Each state has its own licensing procedure so it is necessary to check on the specificities.

 Applying for state licensure